haxetink/tink_macro/README.md

 ### Expression level transformation

 Because the state of a constructor is rather delicate, the API prohibits you to just mess around with the whole constructor body at an expression level.
 For that to happen, you can register `onGenerate` hooks.
-These will be called when the corresponding `ClassBuilder` is does its export.
+These will be called when the corresponding `ClassBuilder` does its export.
 The hooks are cleared after the export.